MORE ABOUT MARELIZE ROETS

-I am a born-and-bred South African with a soft British lilt in my voice.
-I aspire to be a best-selling, Pulitzer-Prize winning author.
-I use my writing to open a dialogue of encouragement to those who choose to follow a career path less traveled and to show naysayers how immensely influential writers are and can be.
+I am a born-and-bred South African currently living in the United States.
+I am a writer, a teacher, an editor, and an actively involved literary community constituent.
+I aim to use my writing to open a dialogue of encouragement to those who choose to follow a career path less traveled and to show naysayers how immensely influential writers are and can be.
 My ultimate personal goal is to understand myself fully through my writing.
-I use genres such as psychological horror, historical fiction, and drama to distinctly and purely express my thoughts and feelings.
+I use genres such as literary realism, and psychological horror to express my thoughts and feelings distinctly and purely.

-My ultimate career goal is to be a college professor.
+Another career goal of mine is to be a college professor.
 I initially fell in love with education during one of my first jobs as a teacher.
 In 2013, I started a teaching position during my sophomore year at university in South Africa.
-I was employed to teach English and Afrikaans at a home-schooling institution for middle school and high school students with learning disabilities.
-In 2014, I was employed to tutor English Composition at the University of Johannesburg while I was a student in the Journalism department.
+I was employed to teach English, Afrikaans, Social Sciences, Natural Sciences, History, and Art at a home-schooling institution for kindergarten to high school students.
+In 2014, I was employed as a teaching assistant for freshman English Composition at the University of Johannesburg while I was a student in the Journalism department.
 Thereafter, in 2015, I was awarded a full scholarship to earn my honors degree in Journalism at the University of Johannesburg.
-I was also selected to tutor third year Journalism students in New Media Journalism and Broadcast Journalism.
+I also received a scholarship for a teaching assistantship where I taught senior Journalism students in New Media Journalism and Broadcast Journalism.